randalln/fitbit-heart-rate-service/README.md

 2. If you plan on running a fitness app on a mobile device, e.g. Strava, you'll need a second device, because FB Heart Rate Monitor will need to run on the same (bluetooth) device as the Fitbit&trade; app.
-   For example, I run Wahoo or Strava on my regular phone (where Fitbit&trade; is installed) and FB Heart Rate Monitor on my iPad or spare old Android phone.
+   For example, I run Wahoo or Strava on my iPad or spare old Android phone and FB Heart Rate Monitor on my regular phone (where Fitbit&trade; is installed)

 ## Installation